 - Submission of a Membership Application to the ECTE General Secretary specifying the intent to be accredited and provision of the required documentation (see http://ecte.eu/network/manual-policies-and-forms/);

 - The ECTE Council (meeting twice a year in spring and autumn) deliberates on applications;

 - The ECTE General Secretary notifies the applicant either of membership approval or of further steps that need to be taken;

 - The ECTE Treasurer invoices the yearly membership fees.

 - Member institutions may include the statement “Member of the European Council for Theological Education (ECTE)” or equivalent expression in their publications and use the ECTE logo.
 Care must be taken by the institution to make it clear that their membership in the ECTE does not equate accreditation of their institution nor of their programmes.

 The ECTE reserves the right to refuse or revoke membership of institutions that do not comply with its Core Values.
 Appeals may be made following the ECTE Appeals Policy.

 All documents and forms are to be sent digitally, in English, by email to the ECTE addresses that are provided (Translation provisions can be discussed for institutions whose main language of delivery is not English).
 Official communication from the ECTE will also occur by email.
 It is the responsibility of the institution to inform the ECTE of the email addresses that will be used in the accreditation process.

 - Membership Application Form (form used by the institution for membership application);

-- Identity, Activities and Organisation of the ECTE (document describing membership rights and advantages, statutes and bylaws, ECTE core values);
+- Introducing the ECTE (document describing membership rights and advantages, statutes and bylaws, ECTE core values);

 - The institution: submits the Membership Application Form and the required documentation; subscribes to ECTE core values; pays membership fees.